evaggian/virtual_coach_useful_activities/README.md

 	  - I folowed the steps described [here](https://levelup.gitconnected.com/the-easiest-docker-docker-compose-setup-on-compute-engine-ec171c09a29a):
 	     - `curl -L "https://github.com/docker/compose/releases/download/1.26.2/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose`
 	     - `chmod +x /usr/local/bin/docker-compose`
-	     - You might need to add “sudo” in front of the commands to make them work.
+	     - You might need to add `sudo` in front of the commands to make them work.
    - I suggest getting a static IP address for your Google Compute Engine instance:
       - Follow the instructions here: https://cloud.google.com/compute/docs/ip-addresses/reserve-static-external-ip-address.
 	  - You have to pay for every month, but it is rather cheap.